fsharp/fsharp.org/use/linux/index.md

 go further.

-### Option 2: Build and install the F# 3.0 runtime, compiler and tools
+### Option 2: Build and install the F# 3.1 runtime, compiler and tools

 1. Get Mono, the runtime used by F#.
 Either [follow these instructions](http://www.go-mono.com/mono-downloads/download.html) or use:

         sudo apt-get install mono-devel

-   or build and install version 3.0 (needed for xbuild support)
+   or build and install the latest release:

         sudo apt-get install libtool autoconf g++ gettext make git git clone https://github.com/mono/mono